MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Employment discrimination

-Denying people access to apply for or secure a job based on characteristics unrelated to merit.
+Some people may be denied access to apply for or secure a job based on characteristics unrelated to merit.

 - Are there ways in which this technology could impact recommendations or decisions related to employment?